 The James P Grant School of Public Health aims to transform the current system of health delivery through its commitment to quality education and research.
 As the public health wing of BRAC University, its focus is to provide access to education, research, training and advocacy through integration and innovation.
 The school uses a multidisciplinary approach to train the next generation of global and national health leaders.

 LSTM was the first institution in the world dedicated to research and teaching in the field of tropical medicine.
 Its vision is to save lives in resource-poor countries through research, education and capacity strengthening.
-The school works globally to fulfil its mission of reducing the burden of sickness and mortality in disease endemic countries through the delivery of effective interventions that improve human health and are relevant to the poorest communities.
+The school works globally to fulfill its mission of reducing the burden of sickness and mortality in disease endemic countries through the delivery of effective interventions that improve human health and are relevant to the poorest communities.